Entry and exit

 - Avoid unpasteurised dairy products.

 - Seek medical attention if you suspect poisoning, if you have a fever or suffer from diarrhoea.

 A catastrophic nuclear accident at the Chernobyl Nuclear Power Plant in 1986 spread radioactive material across northern Ukraine and beyond.
 Chernobyl is open to tourism, but remains radioactive.
-Visitors to the area are subject to regular security, passport and radiation checks.
+Tourists are able to visit the area with an organised tour group, but are subject to regular security, passport and radiation checks.